 Royal fans aren't often treated to a tiara moment, but a wedding is a surefire way to catch a glimpse at some of the royal family's most impressive jewels.

-Kate Middleton and Countess Sophie are just some of the brides who have accessorised their stunning wedding gowns with glittering tiaras, each with their own special backstory.
-From Princess Beatrice's borrowed headpiece from the Queen to Princess Diana's family heirloom, take a look at some of our favourite tiaras of all time…
+Princess Kate and Duchess Sophie are just some of the brides who have accessorised their stunning wedding gowns with glittering tiaras, each with their own special backstory.
+From Princess Beatrice's borrowed headpiece from the late Queen to Princess Diana's family heirloom, take a look at some of our favourite tiaras of all time…

 For her 1947 wedding to Prince Philip, Princess Elizabeth – who would become Queen Elizabeth II – wore Queen Mary's Fringe Tiara, consisting of 47 diamond bars using stones taken from a necklace Queen Mary had been given by Queen Victoria.